JeffreyMPrice/songbird/README.md

 * Test on macOS
 * Enable process activities to run only on specific platforms
 * Enhanced NetworkActivity class
-  * Send other data than a GET get request
+  * Send other data than a GET request
   * Use different protocols other than HTTP
 * Expanded documentation in code
 * Expanded test coverage.
 I favored functionality over tests given the time requirements.
 * Enhanced project hygiene.
-Near time limit I expanded the scope of my issues and did more than one feature per issue.
+Near the time limit, I expanded the scope of my issues and did more than one feature per issue.
 * More comprehensive error handling
 * Logging enhancements:
   * Allow log file per activity type